francescoimola/my-site/_notes/works/greenwich-galleries.md

                 Forward to the Analogue (2019)</a></small>
         <img src="assets/greenwichgal/fftta-poster.jpg" alt="Poster desgn for Fast Forward to the Analogue"
             loading="lazy">
-        <figcaption>Poster design for the Fast Forward to the Analogue exhibition</figcaption>
+        <figcaption>Poster design for "Fast Forward to the Analogue"</figcaption>
     </figure>
 </div>